brson/brson.github.com/_posts/2021-01-17-rust-unconditional-loops.md

 contains 2 instances of `loop`, 2 of [`while let`], and 8 of `for … in`;
 no standard `while` loops.
-And I think the loops read better than if I had tried to convert them to `while` loops.
+And I think the `loop` loops read better than if I had tried to convert them to `while` loops.

 [`while let`]: https://doc.rust-lang.org/rust-by-example/flow_control/while_let.html